parallaxinc/propgcc/demos/filetest/README.txt

-c3files is a test program that reads and writes files on an SD card using the Propeller C3 card.
-The test program can be built as either an LMM, XMM or XMMC program.
+filetest is a test program that reads and writes files on an SD card.
+The test program can be built as either a CMM, LMM, XMM or XMMC program.
 This is done by entering the appropriate subdirectory and executing the make command.

 After the program is built it can be executed by entering a "make run" command.
-The environmental variable, PROPELLER_LOAD_PORT must by set to the com port that the C3 card is attached to.
+The environmental variable, PROPELLER_LOAD_PORT must by set to the com port that the card is attached to.

 The test program implements basic cat, echo, rm, ls, cd, pwd, mkdir and rmdir  commands.
 It also implements file redirection by using the "<", ">"